abelectronicsuk/ABElectronics_dotNetCore_Libraries/ABElectronicsUK/README.md

 DACSetRaw(byte channel, short value, byte gain)
 ```
 Set the voltage for the selected channel on the DAC.
-Voltage will be between 0 and 2.047V when gain is 1, 0 and 4.096V when gain is 2
+The voltage will be between 0 and 2.047V when the gain is 1, 0 and 4.096V when the gain is 2
 **Parameters:** channel (1 or 2)
 **Parameters:** value (0 to 4095)
 **Parameters:** gain (1 or 2)